AdobeDocs/experience-manager-65-lts.en/help/sites-administering/encapsulated-token.md

     * `<publish-aem-install-dir>/crx-quickstart/launchpad/felix/bundle25/data`

 1. Paste the two files you previously copied.
-1. [Refresh the Crypto Bundle](/help/communities/deploy-communities.md#refresh-the-granite-crypto-bundle) if the target instance is already running.

 1. Repeat the above steps for all instances you want to replicate the key to.